angoca/db2unit/README.txt

 =======

 db2unit is a testing framework for IBM DB2 written in SQL-PL language.
-It is xUnit framework, that takes the same design as the well-known jUnit. db2unit could be considered as a jUnit porting for DB2 SQL-PL.
+It is an xUnit framework that takes the same design as the well-known jUnit. db2unit can be considered as a jUnit port for DB2 SQL-PL.

  * jUnit
     http://junit.org